Skip to content

 Why has my GP booked me into a service with a 2 am appointment?

-These are 'dummy' appointments that keep your details in our system.
+These are 'dummy' appointments needed to transfer your information into our system from your GP.
 It is not an appointment for you to attend.
 In order to differentiate this from normal appointments, we set the time to 2am.
 Your appointment details will also state '(not for patient attendance)'.

 We are sorry for the confusion that this may cause.
 We are currently working in partnership with NHS England to update our software so that we can remove the need to book a ‘dummy appointment’.
 We hope to have this improvement in summer 2024.